PowerShell/Community-Blog/Posts/2023/01/Mastering-The-Steppable-Pipeline.md

 > The process cannot access the file '.\Data.txt' because it is being used by another process.

-In this situation, chocking the pipeline and reading all the files first, will avoid the above error.
+In this situation, chocking the pipeline and reading the complete file first avoids the error.

 ### Heavy objects